zkamvar/test-pandoc-2021-10-26/README.md

 # Testing Pandoc Issue

+**update**: I opened an issue here that may have triggered the fix: https://github.com/jgm/pandoc/issues/7639

 I've noticed some errors pop up with the latest pandoc in combination with one of my lua filters that modifies links to flatten them and replace source extensions with output extensions.